 Religious Education is taught as a stand-alone lesson every week following the agreed Dudley R.E.
 Syllabus.

 We follow our own topic based curriculum.
 Each subject is taught separately but links made through the topic.
 The curriculum is enhanced and expanded through educational visits, creative events and specialist visitors.
 The computing curriculum is taught once per week in Technology Central and there is another session timetabled once per week for each class to apply their skills through the wider curriculum.

 In Reception our children follow the Early Years Foundation Stage curriculum.

 “The Early Years Foundation Stage (EYFS) is the statutory framework that sets the standards that all Early Years providers must meet to ensure that children learn and develop well and are kept healthy and safe.
 It promotes teaching and learning to ensure children are ready for school and gives children the broad range of knowledge and skills that provide the right foundation for good future progress through school and life.”
 (DfE 2013)

 In Key Stage One and Two, the core subjects of English and Maths are taught in mixed ability classes.
-We use a range of small group intervention programmes to accelerate pupil progress such as First Class @ Number.
-These are delivered by teaching assistants and are in addition to whole class lessons.

 Our Curriculum Subject Intent

 Design and Technology at Hurst Hill prepares children to take part in a rapidly changing world.
 The subject encourages children to become autonomous and creative problem solvers both as individuals and as part of a team.
 It enables them to identify needs and opportunities and to respond to developing ideas and making products and systems.
 They will reflect and evaluate their work considering the aesthetic, social and environmental issues.
 Design Technology will help children at Hurst Hill become discriminating and informed consumers..